wspr-ncsu/cardpliance/README.md

 4. Applications not obfuscating Credit Card number before storing it.
 5. Applications not using proper SSL to transmit Credit Card data to open network.
 6. Applications not securely transmitting Credit Card data to other applications.

+Most of the checks in Cardpliance are done by taint tracking Credit Card information provided to the application through Graphical User Interface(i.e TextFields).
+Therefore we need to provide Cardpliacne a list of relevant Textfield resource identifiers corresponding to input textfields that take credit card information as input.
+To do that we reply on an open source tool [UiRef](https://github.com/wspr-ncsu/UiRef)run Cardpliance we first need to provide